 I believe the packaging says the color washes out in 6-12 washes, and I definitely agree on that.
 I don’t wash my hair every day, and I’m sad to see that the color does wash out fairly quickly.
 However, it was nice to try a darker hair color without worrying if I wouldn’t like it, since it is temporary.

 So, I loved the original color, although it was actually a little darker than I would have wanted to go.
 However, I am bummed that it has washed out so soon.
 I wish it lasted a couple of months, and I will be using the rest of the bottle for a second application.
 I love that this is a natural product and I don’t have to worry about chemicals, and it is also a great way to try out a color.
 I have never dyed my hair before, so it is nice to take a color for a test drive without committing to it.

-I believe the bottle cost $15.99, and I purchased it at Vitamin Shoppe.
-Expect to get two treatments out of it, which therefore run you about $8.
+I believe the bottle cost $15.99 at Vitamin Shoppe, and it looks like you can find Surya Brasil on Amazon for $13-14.
+Expect to get two treatments out of it, which therefore runs you about $8 per application.
 I had an overall good experience, but at some point might decide to find a more permanent option.